dvukadinovic/globin/readme.md

 Create a new conda virtual environment using the Python3.10.

-Due to some required packages ('emcee') we need to add the 'conda-forge' in the package search channels:
+Due to some required packages (`emcee`) we need to add the `conda-forge` in the package search channels:

 `conda config --add channels conda-forge`

 Now, install all the required packages:

-'conda install --file requirements.txt'
+`conda install --file requirements.txt`

 To install the package in the editable mode system-wide type:

-'pip3 install -e /path/to/package'
+`pip3 install -e /path/to/package`

-Now you should have functional 'globin' module.
-To test if everything is right, go to the 'globin/tests' directory and type:
+Now you should have functional `globin` module.
+To test if everything is right, go to the `globin/tests` directory and type:

-'python run.py'
+`python run.py`

 which will start an inversion of a test sample.

-To use the 'globin' for forward modelling (and inversions), it relies on the cythonized version of RH called 'pyrh' that is found [here](https://github.com/dvukadinovic/pyrh#).
+To use the `globin` for forward modelling (and inversions), it relies on the cythonized version of RH called `pyrh` that is found [here](https://github.com/dvukadinovic/pyrh#).

 ## Synthesis